 Here is the link to visit the Gitane e-bikes website.

 For most of its lifetime, the company has always been associated with technology and innovation.
-It also takes a strong stance in protecting the environment, hence, it fits perfectly in the e-biking industry in France.
+It also takes a strong stance on protecting the environment.
+Hence, it fits perfectly in the e-biking industry in France.

 Matra e-bike models